How to Fix WordPress 404 Errors When the Post or Page Does Exist

 For single installations of WordPress, copy and paste this:

 For subdirectory installations of WordPress Multisite, use the code below:

 On the other hand, if you have a subdomain install of WordPress, use this instead:

-If you have version 3.4 of WordPress or below installed, refer to the WordPress Codex’s .htaccess page for the code you need.
+If you originally installed WordPress with 3.4 or older and activated Multisite, refer to the WordPress Codex’s .htaccess page for the code you need.